Regulations of Det Kgl. Bibliotek

 Fees and compensation

-We will charge users a fee for exceeding the loan period.
+We will charge users a recall fee for exceeding the loan period.

-The applicable rates are shown on the price list.
+The applicable rates are shown under Loan periods and fees.

 If borrowed material is not returned or has been lost, there will be a claim for compensation.